concord/runway/README.md

 concord runtime versions, if there are multiple for this operator.
 Be sure to select the runtime that matches your scheduler.

-Before deploying ensure that you've passed your operator any neccessary configuration options, via command line flags, environment variable, etc. To do this you can use the `-c` option to pass a operator manifest file that runway will use to forward to the `deploy` command.
+Before deploying runway operators, make sure that you've passed any neccessary configuration options, via command line flags, environment variable, etc. To do this, you can use the `-c` option to pass a operator manifest file that runway will use to forward to the `deploy` command.
 For more information on this manifest file and the deploy command check out our